cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 ```

 5. After your analysis finishes (you will receive an email when it does), copy the whole folder back to your local computer via SFTP.
 Have a look at all the result files, and use what you need for the methods section of your homework report.
 Open the treefile with FigTree, root the tree appropriately and show branch support values; create a figure.
-If needed, use the ```Tree_tip_renamer_script``` provided in this Github to modify the taxon names.

-## Maximum likelihood with IQ-Tree, partitioned
+## 2. Maximum likelihood with IQ-Tree, partitioned

 This analysis will be like the unpartitioned IQ-Tree analysis you performed, but with an added parameter where you specify [a partitions file](http://www.iqtree.org/doc/Advanced-Tutorial) to treat each of the seven genes that make up the concatenated alignment separately during the analyses, and at the end combine the results of all into a single tree.
 The IQ-Tree command for this analysis can look like: